wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.1.6 - 2013/04/26 =
+* Feature: Further reduction in search function memory use achieved by tweaking the output buffering function.
+Particularly useful for those with servers running low on or operating on low memory resources.

 = 2.1.5 - 2013/04/23 =
 * Fixed: On the widget fixed the number of Product results to show in search box dropdown.
 Setting was fixed at 6.
 Now can select and save any number.
 * Fixed: Go to correct predictive search result page url when click on More result in dropdown with WordPress permalink of site is set to default.